developer-onizuka/What_is_AzureAD/README.md

 ```
 It's Free up to this point if you use Azure Free Edition.
-But it costs money if you start to use a subscription
+But it costs money if you start to use a subscription.
 ```

 - Step3: Get a subscription which is in accordance with your purposes.
 (See also #2-1)